As cat parents, we tend to mind our own business. Live and let live. But that doesn’t mean we have no judgments for the parents of human children.

 But human parents don't seem to have gotten the memo about that.
 Kids cry, break things, and lash out for attention, and they get what they want.

 We all wish parents could just ignore it and find healthy ways of giving attention for good behavior.

 What else do you wish you could say to human parents?
+Do you think cat parents and parents of kids have things in common?
 Let us know in the comments below!